dvanhorn/pcf/README.md

   symbolic values written `(• T C ...)`, which represents an abstraction of all values of type `T` satisfying contracts `C ...`.

-These languages are also available as `#lang` languages and include static type checking:
+These languages are available as `#lang` languages that include static type checking:

 ```
 #lang pcf <option>